A review of the main changes to annual allowance since its introduction on 6 April 2006, as well as common issues to consider.

 Scheme Pays where the Tapered Annual Allowance or MPAA apply

 The rules here are slightly more complex.
-The scheme can only be required to pay an annual allowance charge in respect of the member’s pension savings made within the scheme which exceed the standard annual allowance (ie £40,000 for 2017/18), and for MPAA only in respect of the amount of the charge which relates to pension saving in excess of the standard AA.
+The scheme can only be required to pay an annual allowance charge in respect of the member’s pension savings made within the scheme which exceed the standard annual allowance (ie £40,000 for the current tax year), and for MPAA only in respect of the amount of the charge which relates to pension saving in excess of the standard AA.
 Let’s simplify with an example –

 An additional rate taxpaying client has pension inputs of £42,000 into a single pension scheme.
 If the client is subject to a tapered annual allowance of £10,000, the tax charge is £32,000 x 45% = £14,400.
 As this figure is over £2,000, it meets the conditions for ‘mandatory scheme pays’ and the scheme can be forced to pay some of the charge.